 Netolicky, Deborah M. & Naomi Barnes

-This list is based on CrossRef data as of 02 october 2020.
+This list is based on CrossRef data as of 27 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.